Our FocusWhat we want to deliver

 Fucosidosis

-Fucosidosis is one of the lysosomal storage diseases in which the deficiency or dysfunction of the enzyme α-L-fucosidase causes the accumulation of fucose-containing glycoproteins and glycolipids in the body, resulting in various symptoms throughout the body.
-Currently, there is no curative treatment, and supportive care is provided for neurological symptoms.
-It is a particularly rare form of lysosomal storage disease, with only a hundred plus cases reported worldwide.
+Fucosidosis is one of the lysosomal storage diseases caused by the deficiency or dysfunction of the enzyme α-L-fucosidase.
+Without this enzyme, certain substances (fucose-containing glycoproteins and glycolipids) accumulate in the body, leading to various symptoms.
+Currently, there are no approved treatments, so supportive care focuses on managing neurological symptoms.
+It is a particularly rare condition, with just over 100 cases reported worldwide.

 Click here for details